AraBlocks/ara-filesystem/README.md

   - `password` - The password of the owner of this `AFS`
   - `afsPassword` - The password of the `AFS`
   - `mnemonic` - The mnemonic for this `AFS`
-  - `keyringOpts` - optional Keyring options
+  - `keyringOpts` - Optional keyring options

 If an estimate, returns the `cost` (in ETH), otherwise returns the transaction receipt.